 The most basic diagnostic test ordered by an orthopedic doctor is an X-ray.
 An X-ray is usually ordered when the physician needs to evaluate a bone, and this is done by shining a small amount of radiation through the part of the body that needs to be evaluated.
 The X-ray itself is a simple process and provides useful information about the bones.
 However, an x-ray is only two dimensional, so another diagnostic testing is sometimes needed to see the bigger picture.

-A CT scan or a Computed Tomography scan is much like an X-ray however it provides a three-dimensional view to the body and provides great angles to bones and joints unlike like an x-ray.
-The downside to a CT scan is that they can be more time consuming than that of an x-ray and they also give off more radiation.
-Although a CT scan is three dimensional, it does not provide a clear picture of ligaments and tendons which can make diagnosing soft tissue injuries difficult.
+A CT scan or a Computed Tomography scan is much like an X-ray; however, it provides a three-dimensional view to the body and provides great angles to bones and joints, unlike an x-ray.
+The downside to a CT scan is that they can be more time consuming than that of an x-ray, and they also give off more radiation.
+Although a CT scan is three dimensional, it does not provide a clear picture of ligaments and tendons, which can make diagnosing soft tissue injuries difficult.

 A bone scan is a diagnostic test where mildly radioactive material is injected into your vein and then circulated throughout the body.
-Our doctors then track the material by using what is called a Geiger counter which will detect areas of inflammation in the body.
+Our doctors then track the content by using what is called a Geiger counter, which will detect areas of inflammation in the body.
 This test is nonspecific and only focuses on the part of the body being scanned.